xtuml/bridgepoint/doc-bridgepoint/notes/8238/8238_render_graphics.ant.md

 CME was used (canvas or model explorer).
 Furthermore, it was determined that the "new" CME options introdcued should remain consistent with the palette creation options (which remained to allow creation via drag/drop).
 The introduction of this ability to draw shapes from the CME caused the reconciler's behavior to grow.

 Since the completion of the CME project [[2.4]](#2.4) BridgePoint is primed to be able to create all graphics from an imported model that has no graphics.
 There was a project that pushed this further, autosar model import, but that project was never completed and its work was not done by the mainstream team, and thus it was never fully put into the tool.
-The memory of this autosar project led me to think that more had been done with reconciliation than has.
+The memory of this autosar project initallt led me to think that more had been done with reconciliation than has.
 The tool can reconcile, as designed for the cases described above, but it does not reconcile for cases it was not designed for.

-This issue reads that reconciliation is broken because graphics are not created for elements for existing model elements when a reconciliation transaction is started (for example when a new element is added to a package that has existing elements that do NOT have graphics).
-The tool was not designed to create graphics for all the OTHER elements in the package.
-While this functionality should not be difficult to perform, and in fact has been done as part of the work of investigating this issue, it does not mean reconciliation is broken.
-It is not broken.
+An issue investigated as part of the initial analysis for this work [[2.3]](#2.3) read that reconciliation is broken because graphics are not created for elements where there are existing model elements that contain no graphics.
+Investigation shows that the tool was not designed to create graphics for all the OTHER elements in the package.
+While this functionality should not be difficult to add given the current infrastructure, and in fact has been done as part of the work of investigating this issue, it does not mean reconciliation is broken.
+Reconciliation is not broken.

 4. Requirements
 ---------------
-The SRS assocaited with this project defines requirements for this task.
+The SRS assocaited with this project shall define requirements for this task.
 The following requirements are in addition to those requirements.
 Note that when this analysis was written the SRS had not yet been completed.
-Therefore, this issue's design note shall call out the links between the requirements below and the SRS, and shall account for descrepencies (for example, addtional requirements needed).
+Therefore, when written, this issue's design note shall call out the links between the requirements below and the SRS, and shall account for descrepencies (for example, addtional requirements needed).

 4.1 Create shapes in correct packages for all xtUML elements in a project.
 4.2 Created shapes shall be grid into a matrix with reasonable spacing.